Updated on February 22, 5:27 a.m. (GMT+8): Edited introduction.

-Filipino-American and popular Tiktok star Bella Poarch is one enthusiastic fan who dressed up as demon girl Nezuko Kamodo for Halloween this year.
+Filipino-American and popular Tiktok star Bella Poarch showed that she is one enthusiastic fan who dressed up as demon girl Nezuko Kamodo for Halloween in 2022.

 “What’s your favorite anime?” she captioned her Instagram post, showcasing a collection of photos in costume.
 In these pictures, the social media personality sports the Demon Slayer main girl’s signature look, complete with her pink kimono ensemble, a long dark wig that ends in auburn tips, pink hair ribbon, white tabi socks, and a bamboo muzzle.